Joanna-Reszka/World-of-Pokemon/README.md

 -  **Mixed**  between 25-45
 -  **Specialist** between 45-65,
 -  **Extreme Specialist** between 65-100
+-
+### Frequency of each strategy in pokemon population with distinction on legendary and non legendary pokemon
 ![image](https://github.com/Joanna-Reszka/World-of-Pokemon/assets/97312220/074a1539-67ca-41a5-bc33-4d0bffd67091)
 #### It seems that there is a slight shift towards **generally balanced strategy** in *non legendary pokemon* (32% in total of 8% strongly balanced and 24% balanced) compared to *legendary pokemon* (16% balanced in total of 2% strongly balanced and 14% balanced).
 It also seems that there is a slight shift towards **generally specialist strategy** in *legendary pokemon* (30% in total of 20% specialist and 10% of extreme specialist) compared to *non legendary pokemon* (17% in total of 15 % specialist and 2% of extreme specialist).
 This might be due to generally higher combat statistic values in legendary pokemon- maybe with high combat statistics one can afford to be highly specialized?

+### Proportion of each strategy in each type
 ![image](https://github.com/Joanna-Reszka/World-of-Pokemon/assets/97312220/921f6c1f-e4e2-4cab-8a3a-6560f38375c0)
 #### Although there are no types with only one dominant strategy and all strategies are present in most of the types with different proportions. **Generally balanced strategy** seem to be dominant in * Grass* and *Water* types and quite substantial in *Bug*, *Fairy*, *Poison* and *Psychic*.
 The types with high proportion of **Generally specialist strategy** are *Rock*, *Steel* and *Fighting*.
 -  **Strongly balanced** seems to be more frequent in types with generally lower combat statistics like *Ice*, *Fairy*, *Grass*, and *Water*, and completly absent in *Steel*, *Fire* and *Electric*.